Finances in Retirement - Investments

 • Seek out information confirming their pre-existing beliefs, biases, or opinions while ignoring information contradicting those beliefs.

 This can lead to flawed investment decisions and missed opportunities.
-Investors may also interpret new information in a way that supports their existing beliefs, even if the evidence does not support that conclusion.
-In investing, confirmation bias can manifest in several ways, such as only seeking out news or research that supports a particular investment or strategy or dismissing negative information about an investment as irrelevant or incorrect.
+Investors may also interpret new information in ways that align with their existing beliefs, even when the evidence does not support that conclusion.
+In investing, confirmation bias can manifest in several ways, such as only seeking out news or research that supports a particular investment or strategy, or dismissing negative information about an investment as irrelevant or incorrect.
 This bias can be dangerous because it can lead to a false sense of security, causing investors to overlook risks and make poor investment decisions.

 Examples:

-• An investor bullish on a particular stock may only seek out news and analysis confirming their positive view of the company while ignoring negative information.
+• An investor bullish on a particular stock may seek out news and analysis that confirm their positive view of the company while ignoring negative information.

 • Take all new data and stretch it to work in your favor, using it to confirm your investment decision.